 The analysis of job safety has many advantages for both employers and employees:

-1. Reduction of injuries in the workplace: The job safety analysis assists to determine the possible hazards and threats at work, which lets employers take action to reduce or eliminate the risks.
+- Reduction of injuries in the workplace: The job safety analysis assists in determining the possible hazards and threats at work, which lets employers take action to reduce or eliminate the risks.
 This, in turn, helps to decrease the chance of workplace accidents and injuries.

 Overall the job safety analysis is a vital instrument to promote safety in the workplace by reducing the chance of injuries and enhancing productivity and workplace communication.